sephora-asia-archive/data-test-sde/README.md

 In this section, we will work on deploying an implementation of the previous question.

 1. Setting up a BigQuery instance.
-The datawarehousing platform that we are using in Sephora is Google Bigquery.
+The data warehouse platform that we are using in Sephora is Google Bigquery.
-Google allows you to try BigQuery for free with a google account (that you have by default with a gmail address for example)
+Google allows you to try BigQuery for free with a Google account (that you have by default with a gmail address for example)
-- Go on https://bigquery.cloud.google.com/welcome, login and create a project.
+- Go to https://bigquery.cloud.google.com/welcome, login and create a project.
 - You will be redirected to console.developers.google.com where you can give a name to your project.
 - Once the project is created, and if not done by default, activate BigQuery API there: https://console.developers.google.com/apis/api/bigquery-json.googleapis.com/ (you might have to select your project in the header)
 - Once done, you now have access to bigquery ! https://bigquery.cloud.google.com/